pschlomann/Cost_of_Living_in_the_USA_Data_Analysis/README.md

 This analysis consists of cleaning the dataset, engineering new variables, and drawing out many graphs to analyze relationships between the variables, including a coorelation matrix, regression plots, chloropleth graphs, bubble plots, etc.

 The Results folder contains the presentation and report of the findings, containing graphs and conclusions made from the data.
-The Data folder contains a sample of data from the dataset.
+The Data folder contains a random sample of 10% of the dataset used.
 The Src folder contains the source Python code used to analyze the dataset and create the graphs.